Bwin admits investors split on its backing of GVC takeover

-LONDON Online gambling firm Bwin.party, which on Friday accepted a 1.06 billion pound takeover from GVC, said many of its investors had been split on whether to back the approach over a rival offer from 888.
+LONDON, Sept 4 Online gambling firm Bwin.party , which on Friday accepted a 1.06 billion pound ($1.6 billion) takeover from GVC, said many of its investors had been split on whether to back the approach over a rival offer from 888.

 Bwin Chairman Philip Yea said it had talked with over half of its shareholder base before deciding to ditch a previously recommended 900 million pound offer from 888, and a subsequent improved terms, in favour of GVC's bid.